jbossdemocentral/debezium-demo/README.md

 Use the advanced demo to explore advanced configurations and requirements for Debezium.
 To access the environment for the advanced demo, use the **debezium-advanced-demo** OpenShift project.
-The **debezium-advanced-demo** project has the following components deployed:
+The following components are deployed to the **debezium-advanced-demo** namespace:

 - A base PostgreSQL database
 <!-- - A MongoDB database !-->